-Association of Chief Police Officers ransomware - how to remove it?
+Association of Chief Police Officers Virus - how to remove it?

 Deceptive message shown in Association of Chief Police Officers ransomware: